 What is a good credit score to rent an apartment?

 Landlords typically pull a credit report to assess the risk of new tenants before offering a lease.
 It’s not only to assess your current financial situation – i.e. how much money you currently owe compared to your income – but also to see if you have any outstanding collection accounts including non-payment of rent from a prior apartment.

 In general, you need to have a credit score of at least 620 to be granted a lease.
 If you can’t meet this minimum, you’ll likely need a co-signer on your rental agreement.
 So a person with a 615 credit score would have problems, but if you have a 635, you’re likely in the clear.

 In areas where rental properties are in high demand, you may also have to pay a heftier deposit or come up with both the first and last month’s rent before your lease is approved if your credit scores are low (below 620).
 In extreme cases, you may be forced to agree to automatic payments taken directly from your checking account to qualify.

 What is a good credit score to buy a car?

 Car dealerships are famous for their “no credit, bad credit, any credit!” slogans when it comes to getting people in the door to buy a new car.
-But if you’ve ever been in a situation where you’ve tried to qualify for those great deals advertised on television, you’ll soon find out that they are reserved for people with the top-tier “super prime” credit ratings.
+However, the great deals that you see advertised on television, are usually reserved for people with the top-tier “super prime” credit ratings.
 The general breakdown of interest rates for new car loans looks something like this: